solita/solita.github.com/_posts/2016-10-18-what-is-devsec.md

 it is necessary.
 Not everyone needs to be an expert, but everyone needs to understand that security is essential and important.

-## What
+## What is "security" actually?

-Classic CIA triangle consists of confidentialy, integrity and availability.
-All of those three factors thrive towards keeping business ongoing.
-By losing confidentiality we will lose customers, by losing availability we can't have business and by losing integrity we can't rely on our data.
-To achieve security we have quite a long list of items where attacker could affect.
+The so called CIA triangle consists of confidentiality, integrity and availability.
+These are not technical concepts, they are important business concerns.
+Lose confidentiality, and you'll lose customers.
+Unavailable services do not make money and if you lose integrity, you can't rely on your data.
+The attackers have a number of potential routes to affect the system's CIA qualities:

 * Physical security of data center and client machines
 * Hardware security